Skip to main content

 Description

-Google Cloud Functions allow you to host serverless code that is executed when an event is triggered, without the requiring the management a host operating system.
+Google Cloud Functions allow you to host serverless code that is executed when an event is triggered, without requiring management of a host operating system.
 These functions can also store environment variables to be used by the code that may contain authentication or other information that needs to remain confidential.

 Rationale